Hiking and Walking Trails

 The Gertrude Keith Hoyt and Edward Eaton Hoyt, Jr. Audubon Sanctuary on the eastern lakeshore of Purity Spring offers several easy hiking trails through farm pastures that have evolved into old growth forests, past the cellar hole and burial ground of The old Durgin Place, abandoned some 100 years ago, and the Blaisdell Mill & Dam that was once the bustling center of East Madison.

-Other features of this property include; a kettle hole lake, beaver dams, a heath that attracts many furry and feathered friends, and beautiful views of Purity Lake.
-Hikes range from 15 to 90 minutes and a guide to our sanctuary is available at the Main Office.
+Other features of this property include; a kettlehole pond, beaver dams, a heath that attracts many furry and feathered friends, and beautiful views of Purity Lake.
+Hikes range from 15 to 90 minutes and a guide to the sanctuary is available at the Main Office.

 The Purity Spring Nordic Ski trails offer 22km of well-marked trails primary around Lake Purity.
 These trails offer wonderful summer hiking for the entire family and are easy to trek with the occasional incline offering a good cardio workout.
 One of the local favorite Nordic trails is the one leading from the resort to Sunset Beach.
 Trail maps can be found at the Main Office.